Package Leaflet: Information for the User

 belimumab

-Benlysta as an infusion is a medication used for the treatment of lupus (systemic lupus erythematosus, SLE) in adults and children (5 years and older) whose disease remains very active despite standard treatment.
-Benlysta is also used in combination with other medications to treat adults (18 years of age and older) with active lupus nephritis (kidney inflammation associated with lupus
+Benlysta as an infusion is a medicine used to treat lupus (systemic lupus erythematosus, SLE) in adults and children (from 5 years of age) whose disease remains very active despite standard treatment.
+Benlysta is also used in combination with other medicines to treat adults (from 18 years of age) with active lupus nephritis (kidney inflammation associated with lupus).

-Benlysta containsbelimumab(a monoclonal antibody).
-It reduces the number of B cells in your blood by blocking the action of BLyS, a protein that helps to prolong the survival of B cells and is found at elevated levels in people with lupus.
+Benlysta contains belimumab(a monoclonal antibody).
+It reduces the number of B cells in your blood by blocking the action of BLyS, a protein that helps to prolong the survival of B cells and is found at high levels in people with lupus.

 You will be given Benlysta along with your usual treatment for lupus.